israel-dryer/ttkbootstrap/docs/tutorial.rst

 .. note:: Check out the :ref:`visual style guide <widgets-section>` for each widget.
 Here you will find an image
-    for each available style, as well as information on how to apply and modify styles as needed for each widget.
+    for each available widget style, as well as information on how to apply and modify styles as needed for each widget.

 Choose a theme
 ==============